DASA-Design/PyDASA/README.md

    1. test_domain.py tests for the unit conversion handler/manager.
 NOT NOW!!! ❌
    2. test_framework.py: test for the DimSchema class to manage and control the DimMatrix in the solving process. ✅
-   3. test_model.py: test for the DimMatrix class to solve the dimensional matrix.
-TODO ⚠️
+   3. test_model.py: test for the DimMatrix class to solve the dimensional matrix. ✅

    ---
 6. **handler**

-   1. test_influence.py: test for the SensitivityHandler class for understanding variance in the coefficients. ✅
+   1. test_influence.py: test for the SensitivityHandler class for understanding variance in the coefficients.
+NOT NOW!!! ❌
    2. test_phenomena.py: test for the main Solver() class of the project 🔶👨‍💻⚠️ WORKING HERE ⚠️
-   3. test_practical.py test for the SimulationManager class to control all the montecartlo simulations of all data ✅
+   3. test_practical.py test for the SimulationManager class to control all the montecartlo simulations of all data TODO ⚠️

    ---
 7. **utils**